The Christmas Schooner

 Music and Lyrics by Julie Shannon

 THE CHRISTMAS SCHOONER sails again at the Mercury!
 The whole family will enjoy this heart-warming story of the first Christmas tree ship and the family who risked their lives to fill Chicago with the Christmas spirit.
-This critically acclaimed production features a powerful, moving story, an exquisite score of original music and traditional holiday favorites, and a company of 25 actors and musicians.
+The production features a powerful, moving story, an exquisite score of original music and traditional holiday favorites.

 THE CHRISTMAS SCHOONER has entertained audiences in hundreds of productions including a twelve year run at Chicago’s Bailiwick Repertory Theatre.
 Last year the Mercury revived the tradition with a full orchestra and an all-star cast, garnering a “Best Production” nomination for the 2012 Jeff Awards.
 The Chicago Tribune calls this show “a grand family tradition” and “a sacred part of a Chicago Christmas”.
 The Chicago Sun-Times raved, “an inheritance to be treasured”, “pleases in every way”, “highly recommended”.
 A timely and uplifting tale of love and loss, THE CHRISTMAS SCHOONER reminds us of tradition, and our responsibility to celebrate the living while honoring our heritage.